hirosystems/docs/docs/references/hiro-archiver.md

 Hiro pushes out new datasets nightly.
 The best way to download these datasets is by constructing a download link.

-The URL format is as follows:
+For datasets published before Oct 13, 2022, the URL format is as follows:

 | Base Url                                           | Env      | Service     | File                                           |
 |----------------------------------------------------|----------|-------------|------------------------------------------------|